 In image recognition, a label is assigned to an image let’s suppose a picture of a cat received the label “cat”.
 A picture of two cats still receives the label “cat”.
 But in object detection bounding boxes are made around the object in an image and locate all the objects present in an image.
 Object detection will add a box around each cat in the image.

 How Object Detection Works

-Object detection with deep learning is considered to be the most intuitive approach and has the ability to detect features automatically.
+Object detection with deep learning is considered to be the most intuitive approach and can detect features automatically.
 One key component that makes the deep learning approach different is the involvement of convolutional neural networks(CNN).
 CNN is a type of neural network that has the capability to work and understand as human brains do.
 Each CNN is consist of convolutional layers(input layer) having several filters to extract different features from the input image.
-The output layer is a set of the feature map.
+The output layer is a set of feature map.

 Deep neural networks produce fast and better results using different models let’s discuss a few of them

-Region convolutional neural networks(RNN) is one of the family of CNN defined in 2014.
+Region convolutional neural networks(RNN) are one of the families of CNN defined in 2014.
 The RNN model consists of three components.